 #5: When you add a pin to a secret board, it won’t show up anywhere else on Pinterest – not in the category sections, anyone’s search results, your followers’ home feed, your own home feed, or even pins or activity pages on your profile (source: Pinterest).

 #6: The secret board creator can choose to make the board public at any time.
 Once the board is public, the board creator may make it secret again.
 (Locking and unlocking a board is done when you click the pencil icon to ‘edit your board’ and then turn the secret toggle on or off.
 When the toggle is selected to secret you will see a locked lock icon appearing on your secret board page.)

 #7: When a secret board is made public by the creator, all the pins, comments, etc. added to the board will become public too.

 #9: Invitations sent to others to collaborate on a secret board are made via email.
-Invitations to collaborate by anyone other than the creator must be approved by the creator.
+Invitations to collaborate with anyone other than the creator must be approved by the creator.